wednesdayayay/Scrawl/README.md

 then I started playing with R_E_C_U_R https://github.com/langolierz/r_e_c_u_r

-and then finally waaaaave pool was released https://github.com/ex-zee-ex/waaaave_pool
+and then finally waaaave pool was released https://github.com/ex-zee-ex/waaaave_pool

 waaaaave pool released a distribution that has become the foundation for Scrawl.
 Through much trial and error I figured out my way around the raspberry pi and loaded up some simple projects.